Years ago, when I first joined developerWorks, I oversaw (among other things) a section of the site that focused on

-Learn how to build a parallel processing using the service facade pattern and the aggregation mechanisms in WebSphere Message Broker.
-The aggregation nodes fan out the initial input message to a number of MQ requests that can be processed asynchronously, then fan in the multiple responses multiple responses to a single response, enabling you to decouple from MQ services and build a parallel synchronous web service.
+Learn how to build a parallel processing web service using the service facade pattern and the aggregation mechanisms in WebSphere Message Broker.
+The aggregation nodes fan out the initial input message to a number of MQ requests that can be processed asynchronously, then fan in the multiple responses to a single response, enabling you to decouple from MQ services and build a parallel synchronous web service.